Religious cult or Utopia? Explore Florida's Fascinating History at Koreshan State Park in Estero

 This was always in the back of my mind as I would drive past the small brown State Park sign for the Koreshan State Historic Site every day on my way to work, wondering why on earth the state of Florida would immortalize such a place.
 Shallow, I know.
-I always wondered about it, but never actually visited the site, until now, twenty years later.
+I always wondered about it, but never actually visited the site, until recently.

-The Koreshan Unity Settlement was founded in 1894 by Dr. Cyrus Teed, a physician from Utica, New York, though he graduated from the Eclectic Medical College of New York, which was later considered fraudulent and declared defunct in 1881.
+The Koreshan Unity Settlement was founded in 1894 by Dr. Cyrus Teed, an unconventional physician from Utica, New York, though he actually graduated from the Eclectic Medical College of New York, which was later considered fraudulent and declared defunct.
 He was known to have a fondness for women and in fact, several women moved with Teed to Estero without their husbands.

 He also called himself Koresh, and in 1869, claiming divine inspiration - or what he called his “illumination” after experimenting in his lab - proposed a new set of scientific and religious ideas he called Koreshanity, including a ‘Hollow Earth’ theory where the Earth and sky existed inside the inner surface of a sphere.